betheden/greek-grammar/content/case_genitive.rst

 The **Genitive case** is primarily the case of description.

   1. The Genitive case may be used to attribute

-      * a basic quality to the noun or
+      * a basic quality to the noun, or [see `Genitive-Attribute<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-separation-or-source>`_
-      *	of material from which it was formed or consists.
+      *	of material from which it was formed or contains.  [see `Genitive_Material<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-material>`_

   2. The Genitive case may also express a relationship to the subject noun (or substantive)

-      *	of kinship,
+      *	of kinship, [see `Genitive_Kinship<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-kinship>`_
-      * possession,
+      * possession, [see `Genitive_Possession<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-possession>`_
-      * apposition,
+      * apposition, or [see `Genitive_Apposition<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-of-apposition>`_
-      * separation (or source).
+      * separation (or source).[see `Genitive_Separation<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-separation-or-source.`_

-  3. A word in the genitive case may also serve as the subject or object of the head noun.
+  3. A word in the genitive case may also serve as the subject or object of the head noun. [see `Genitive_Subject/Object<https://ugg.readthedocs.io/en/latest/case_genitive.html#genitive-subject-object>`_

-The translator may observe that sometimes a specific word in the Genitive may seem to fit into more than one of the above categories.
+The translator may observe that sometimes a specific word in the Genitive case may seem to fit into more than one of the above categories.
 There is often no clear single category and the final determination by the translator must be based upon context.

 Form